kksgandhi/personal_site/Psychological Reactance Overview-Steindl.md

 During reactance, people may act hostile towards the threat, "upgrade" their view of the restricted freedom, or "downgrade" the imposed option.

-Hong Psychological Reactance Scale and Salzburger State Reactance Scale
+Hong Psychological Reactance Scale and Salzburger State Reactance Scale (also see [[measuring psychological reactance]])

 Physiological measurements might also be relevant.